Sc02/Hospital-Managment-system/README.md

 Instructions to run application:
 1. Download and run allQueries.sql to create and populate the database.
 2. Download the code folder and modify the values for host, user, password and database to reflect your system specifications.
-3. Run loginFrame.java and use the application by clicking buttons on each page.
+3. Run loginFrame.java and use the application by clicking the buttons on each page.